Do Hair Fibers Wash Out? How They Remove and What to Expect

 A three-ingredient formula rinses completely and leaves zero residue.
 Only cotton fiber, mineral pigment, and salt.
 No synthetic binders, no silicone compounds, no chemical additives.
 This is the simplest and most effective approach to a product that works as designed: quick on, quick off.

 Hair fibers wash out completely with regular shampoo and water because the electrostatic bond neutralizes instantly on contact with moisture.
 No special products are required.
-No clarifying shampoo is necessary unless you are using formulas with heavy synthetic binders.
 A daily wash with your regular shampoo is all you need.
+The ease of removal is one of the greatest practical advantages of hair fibers over other thinning-hair solutions.

 Frequently Asked Questions